CE Europa: 2010s and 2020s: Boost of results and fanbase

 In 2020–21, Europa was more successful.
 The unusual season (still affected by the pandemic) resulted in a title for the club.
 The team achieved direct promotion to the new Segunda División RFEF, the new fourth tier of Spanish football.

 2021–22 did not transpire as Europa hoped.
 It turned out to be a tough competition and resulted in relegation for the club.
 The next season, however, finished positively.
 The first men's team returned to the Segunda Federación, the first women's team achieved promotion to the Primera Federación, the men's reserve team achieved promotion to the Lliga Elit, and the first U-19 team achieved promotion to the División de Honor.

 Moreover, in 2023, Europa announced more than a doubling of the number of club members (to 1,800) and broke the attendance record.
+In the summer of 2024 the team reached the play-offs for promotion to Primera Federación, however, they were eliminated in the first round by Betis Deportivo Balompié.

+In the 2024–25 season CE Europa achieved the championship of Group 3 of the Segunda Federación, winning promotion to the Primera Federación.

+In the summer of 2025, CE Europa began to face the complexities of sporting growth within the Spanish football pyramid.
+Due to the need for a larger budget, the club launched a crowdfunding campaign to raise funds, successfully securing €225,365.
+On the other hand, the team was forced to find a new ground because the regulations of the Primera Federación require clubs to play on natural grass pitches, a requirement that cannot be met at Nou Sardenya.
+Consequently, starting in January 2026, the team will play its home matches at a temporary stadium built in Can Dragó, a sports complex located four kilometers from the Vila de Gràcia.